 Mark each name to be passed to child processes in the environment.
-If the '-f' option is supplied, the names refer to shell functions; otherwise the names refer to shell variables.
+If the '- $\mathbf{f}$ ' option is supplied, the names refer to shell functions; otherwise the names refer to shell variables.
 The '-n' option means to no longer mark each name for export.
 If no names are supplied, or if the '-p' option is given, a list of exported names is displayed.
 The '-p' option displays output in a form that may be reused as input.
+If a variable name is followed by = value, the value of the variable is set to value.

-The return status is zero unless an invalid option is supplied, one of the names is not a valid shell variable name, or '-f' is supplied with a name that is not a shell function.
+The return status is zero unless an invalid option is supplied, one of the names is not a valid shell variable name, or -f' is supplied with a name that is not a shell function.